Cyber Cultures

 Posthuman Bodies explores the way that new technologies are changing our concepts of human nature and human identity as we evolve from the human into the technologically enhanced ‘posthuman’.

-Artists: Jane Prophet, Stelarc, Patricia Piccinini and Peter Hennessey, Gary Zebington, John Tonkin.
+Artists: Jane Prophet, Stelarc, Patricia Piccinini & Peter Hennessey, Gary Zebington, John Tonkin.

 Animation Playground